 All Electric New Buildings Fact Sheet and Diagram

 Any discretionary or non-discretionary project that has submitted a building permit application to the City after the effective date of the ordinance will be subject to the new provisions.

 The effective date is the date that the California Energy Commission approves the ordinance.
 This is anticipated to occur on February 16, 2022.

 Per California state law, local building energy codes that go beyond state code must be cost effective.
 The following studies demonstrate the cost effectiveness of the requirements that are included in the ordinance:

 New Residential All-Electric CES

 New Non-Residential All-Electric CES

-New commercial developments (including the commercial portion of mixed-use projects) and commercial building modifications, alterations, and additions that are 10,000 square feet or greater are required to install EV charging stations a 8% of their total number of parking spaces.
-For more information on these requirements check out this fact sheet.
+New commercial developments (including the commercial portion of mixed-use projects) and commercial building modifications, alterations, and additions that are 10,000 square feet or greater are required to install EV charging stations at 8% of their total number of parking spaces.
+For more information on these requirements, check out this fact sheet.